OfficialFoneE/Combat-Bees/README.md

 My own submission into the Assembly vs DOTS race based on the video series from Lingon Studios.
 You can watch the series [here](https://www.youtube.com/watch?v=82XkA2r8HNQ&list=PLpeTAN1zvmSP7H_8SFxDEVlGE8N1qGICd) and you can watch my video on this repostitory [here](https://www.youtube.com/watch?v=A28aPGRhU6A).

-Unfortunately I was unable to run a direct comparison on the assembly version -- it only gave me a white screen.
-If someone is able to compare the assembly version and the DOTS version, please let me know!
-I would love to add the results here.

-Hardware:
+Fortunatly, with the help of Lingon themself, I was able to run some direct comparison with the assembly versions!

+## Results:

+**Hardware:**
-11th Gen Intel(R) Core(TM) i7-11800H @ 2.30GHz   2.30 GHz
+- 11th Gen Intel(R) Core(TM) i7-11800H @ 2.30GHz
-32.0 GB DDR4
-NVIDIA GeForce RTX 3060 Laptop GPU
+- NVIDIA GeForce RTX 3060 Laptop GPU

-## Notes:
-- All jobs which relate to the simulation are based directly off Lingon Studio’s implementation.
-Exceptions to this are jobs related to dead bees or bee rendering.
-- All timings taken within the simulation are averages from a set number of previous frames.
-The global min and max of the applications are seen to the right of the average.
-See BeeGizmos.cs for implementation details.
-- Dead bees are held separately from the alive to ensure there is no way to “fake” performance by having a large number of bees in the dead state.
+- 32.0 GB DDR4

 **Important Numbers:**
 - Simulation Time – The CPU time in which all DOTS code ran in the application (per frame).
 - Render Time – The CPU time in which Unity spent preparing rendering and rendering (per frame).
 - Total Time – The sum of both of these times, not the total time to run one frame.

-## Results:

 ### | 50,000 Bees | FPS: 527 | SimTime: 0.222 ms | RenderTime: 0.041 ms |
 <img src="https://github.com/OfficialFoneE/Combat-Bees/blob/main/Screenshots/FifythousandBees.PNG?raw=true" width="800" />